 The courgettes in this dish were as fresh as they come.
 The key is to pick them whilst they’re young, about finger sized.
-They’re simply griddled in a pan (but on a barbecue could be even better) then partnered up with other ingredients that perfectly compliment them – the slight bite of pine nuts (which taste ridiculous by the way!), the sweet caramelised onions, salty feta, heat of chilli, all finished off with fresh herbs, lemon and olive oil.
+They’re simply griddled in a pan (but bbq courgette is even better) then partnered up with other ingredients that perfectly compliment them – the slight bite of pine nuts (which taste ridiculous by the way!), the sweet caramelised onions, salty feta, heat of chilli, all finished off with fresh herbs, lemon and olive oil.
 So simple but absolute heaven to eat.
-It’s as summery as it gets and is the ultimate accompaniment to any barbeque, whether it’s served alongside my delicious lamb koftas or some perfectly grilled fish, you’re in for a treat!
+The courgette feta salad is as summery as it gets and is the ultimate accompaniment to any barbeque, whether it’s served alongside my delicious lamb koftas or some perfectly grilled fish, you’re in for a treat!

-I can’t believe I’ve got this far and not even mentioned the chicken gyros…It’s sensational!
+I can’t believe I’ve got this far and not even mentioned the healthy marinated chicken gyros…It’s sensational!
 It instantly transports me back to the beautiful turquoise island of Lipsi and a best friend’s wedding a couple of years back.
 We went for lunch at the most perfect little cantina set just above this tranquil little beach.
-The restaurant is known for their chicken gyros, it was the best I’ve ever eaten…but this one comes a close second!
+The restaurant is known for their chicken gyros (pronounced yeeros) and the gyro pita I ordered was the best I’ve ever eaten…but this one comes a close second!
 Thanks to the craziness of this summer, it doesn’t look like we’ll be getting away this year, but it’s nice to bring a little bit of Greece back home to us.

-A big thank you to Nagi over at recipetineats after searching high and low for an authentic chicken gyros recipe, hers came up trumps!
+A big thank you to Nagi over at recipetineats after searching high and low for an authentic and healthy marinated chicken gyros recipe, her gyro kebab came up trumps!

 Ingredients 500g chicken breast or thigh, cut into large chunks Gyros marinade 4 cloves of garlic, crushed 2 tbsps Greek yoghurt Juice of half a lemon 1 ½ tsp dried oregano A good pinch of salt and pepper Courgette salad 200g courgettes, finely sliced at an angle (flowers reserved) 1 onion, finely sliced and caramelised (1) 30g toasted pine nuts 40g feta (the best you can find) ½ a hot red chilli, very finely sliced A small handful of dill A small handful of chopped flat-leaf parsley 8 large mint leaves, finely sliced A squeeze of lemon 1 tbsp olive oil A couple of lemon wedges to serve